Magnetization, excitations, and microwave power absorption in transition-metal/rare-earth ferrimagnets with disorder: The absorption spectrum

-is the symmetrized time correlation function of the transverse magnetization components, the parts of which are computed as a self-correlation of a list of data, based on the fast Fourier transform.
+where $h_{0}$ is the amplitude of the MW radiation field in the energy units and is the time correlation function of the transverse magnetization components given by Eq. (\ref{CFt_def}).
 The frequency dependence of $P_{\mathrm{abs}}(\omega)$ reflects the spectrum of uniform excitations in the system.
 To find the frequencies of the modes, it is sufficient to compute the dynamical evolution until the maximal time $t_{\max}$ that contains a large number of periods of the modes.
 A much longer computation is needed to obtain accurate absorption peaks with well-defined widths.
 Absorption peaks can be considered as well-formed when $P_{\mathrm{abs}}(\omega)>0$ everywhere.
 This can be checked as the computation runs to define the required end time $t_{\max}$.

-The absorption spectrum of an undiluted ferrite computed via the FDT at two low temperatures is shown in Fig. \ref{Fig_Pabs_undiluted}.
+The absorption spectrum of an undiluted ferrimagnet with the intersublattice coupling constant $J'/J=0.2$ at different temperatures is shown in Fig. \ref{Fig_Pabs_undiluted_Jpr=00003D0.2}.
 There are two peaks at each temperature, corresponding to the two uniform modes.
-There is a reasonable agreement with the theoretical values of the frequencies given by Eq. (\ref{epsilon_pm-general}).
+There is a good agreement with the theoretical values of the frequencies given by Eq. (\ref{epsilon_pm-general}), which was used to calculate the modes' energies at $T=0$.
 The softening of the high-frequency mode with temperature is due to the thermal disordering of the weakly coupled RE spins.
-Note that the high-frequency peak is not well-formed at $T/(SJ)=0.01$, and there is a region of a negative $P_{\mathrm{abs}}$.
+Note that the HF peak is not well-formed at $T/(SJ)=0.01$, and there is a region of a negative $P_{\mathrm{abs}}$.
 This is because the damping of this mode is very low and the dynamical evolution time was insufficient for the time correlation function to approach zero.
-Still, this peak correctly shows the resonance frequency.
+The same applies to the LF modes at low temperatures, which have a lower damping, than the HF mode.
+Still, even non-well-formed peaks correctly show the resonance frequencies.
+With increasing $T$, absorption peaks broaden.
+The likely mechanism for this is thermal disordering of weakly-coupled RE spins.
+The latter act as random fields applied to the more thermally stable TM subsystem.
+Note that we do not add any phenomenological damping to the theory.

+As for $J'/J=0.2$ in our model compensation occurs at a rather high temperature, the two modes are already strongly damped at mode crossing {[}$T/(SJ)=0.5${]}, and further temperature increase makes them broadened out and unobservable.
+For the lower intersublattice coupling, $J'/J=0.1$, compensation occurs at lower temperatures, so that the mode-crossing can be observed, in spite of the peaks being broad, too.
+The evolution of the absorption spectrum with increasing the temperature is shown in Fig. \ref{Fig_Pabs_undiluted_Jpr=00003D0.1}.
+Above the compensation, there is a broad LF peak and a very small broad HF satellite, whose frequency (energy) can still be determined.

+Temperature dependences of the energies of the uniform modes of the undiluted system extracted from the absorption spectra are shown in Fig. \ref{Fig_Temperature-dependence-of_modes} both for $J'/J=0.2$ and $J'/J=0.1$.
+As said above, the mode crossing is visible only for $J'/J=0.1$.